Need To Know

 Heating & Gaz Cylinders

 Heating is not generally needed for the majority of the year.
-However, a gaz heater is available in both Studios & Bedroom, if a cylinder runs out, it can be exchanged at the local shop or supermarket for a fairly low sum.
-The main cooking hob is also gaz, and again will need to be exchanged if it runs out.
+The main cooking hob is gaz, and will need to be exchanged if it runs out.

 (2 minutes walk from our house) If you get really stuck there is a kaffeneon by the larger church that seems to be expanding; both in the hours they are open and in what they sell.
 Traditionally & generally a drop in for the local men, who sit inside in the winter and outdoors in the summer, discussing the world, playing Tavli or cards and drinking coffee. (soft drinks, beer and ice-creams are usually available); it all depends on the time, season and religious phase the village is passing through.
 It may also be possible to buy some top up phone cards here.